 You also cannot remove Squarespace's built-in scripts and styles.
 The platform loads its own JavaScript and CSS on every page, and Code Injection adds to this rather than replacing it.

-Essential Code Injections
+Essential Tools for Code Injection